xtophd/RHEL8-Workshop/documentation/appstream-yum.md

-* Rebuilding repositories that have AppStream components:
+## Rebuilding repositories that have AppStream components

 ~~~
 yum install createrepo_c